Preconditioned Proximal Gradient Methods with Conjugate Momentum: A Subspace Perspective: Preconditioned proximal gradient method

 From a preconditioning perspective, the matrix $P=M^{\top}M$ in \eqref{prime} can be interpreted as inducing a change of variables $y=Mx$.
 Denote

 We then apply a diagonal preconditioning matrix $D_k$ to the function $h$ in order to better capture its local geometry.
 The diagonal matrix $D_k$ can be constructed using various diagonal preconditioning strategies, such as the diagonal Barzilai--Borwein method \cite{PDB2020}.
-Once $D_k$ is specified, we define the preconditioning matrix as